-If your children are able to use scissors well enough to cut out Christmas tree’s they can help with every step of this card making activity.
-Younger children can help by creating artwork and gluing the trees to the blank cards.
+If your children are able to use scissors well enough to cut out Christmas tree’s they can help with every step of this Christmas card-making activity.
+Toddlers can help by creating artwork and gluing the trees to the blank cards.

 - Glue Stick

-4. Glue one Christmas Tree to the front of each blank card.
+Step 5 – Glue one Christmas Tree to the front of each blank card

-5. Write in your cards and send them to friends and family.
+Step 6 – Write greetings in your Christmas cards and send them to family and friends.